This post may contain affiliate links. If you make a purchase, I'll earn a small fee at no extra cost to you.*

 - Screen Your Tank and Catchment Surface – Any type of screen will do to protect your system from small bits of organic matter like leaves.
 Also, consider building your system far enough away from trees that nothing will fall onto it.

-- Set Up Your Water Filter and Treatment System – There are many different options for water filtration and treatment.
+- Set Up Your Water Filter and Treatment System – There are many options for water filtration and treatment.
 The first and easiest is to add chlorine bleach to your supply.
 The suggested ratio of chlorine to water is 2.3 fluid ounces of regular bleach for every thousand gallons of water.
 Another method is the ultraviolet method, which zaps harmful pathogens and renders them benign.
 The third is membrane filtration, which physically filters out unwanted particles.
 The most common membrane filtration system is a reverse osmosis filter.

 - Hook Up Your Delivery System – Once all the other components are in place, set up your delivery system.
 There are a multitude of options available, from gravity-fed nozzles to hand pumps to complicated electric systems.